vdjserver/repertoire-summarization/README.txt

 IGBLAST output files (using a certain output format) are taken as input and 4 distinct files are generated as outputs:
 1) CDR3 length histogram data file (in kabat and imgt modes) "cdr3_hist.out",
-2) JSON-formatted hierachies of the IMGT alleles and corresponding counts of segments in top combinations with agregrated counts,
+2) JSON-formatted hierachies (mapped by IMGT Gene Tables) of the IMGT alleles and corresponding counts of segments in top combinations with agregrated counts,
 3) read-level summary statistics (TSV) , and
 4) vdjml files of the parsed data.